Overview of Bond for Deed

 Servicing and Payments

-There are laws in place that protect all parties when using a Bond for Deed.
+There are Louisiana laws in place that protect both the buyer and seller when using a Bond for Deed.
 The Buyer is protected because any judgments or liens against the Seller after the start of the Bond for Deed contract will not impact the ability of the buyer to obtain clear title.
-To protect the Seller and mortgage company (if there is an underlying loan), an escrow company authorized to do business in Louisiana must be used.
+To protect the Seller and mortgage company (if there is an underlying loan), a third party escrow company authorized to do business in Louisiana must be used.

 The escrow company will collect monthly payments from the buyer.
 They will use those funds to pay any servicing fees, property taxes, insurance, interest, and principal.
 If there are any funds remaining, those will be paid to the seller.
 The escrow company will also issue tax forms for the IRS.